LastZactionHero/nesting-site/_posts/2019-05-30-how-did-i-get-here.md

 * **Do you sell a digital product or book?** Sell it over and over again.
 * **Do you provide a service?** That's right.
 Sell it over and over again.
 Gone are the days of "custom every time".
 You're an expert in your field.
 You know what works.
 Take what works + what you like to do, package it up, and sell it over and over again.
 Find your audience, discover exactly what it takes for them to buy your package and do it over and over again.
 Automate and refine the delivery of your package and do it over and over again.

-That's how you go from feast or famine to booked out 3 months in advance with just the right amount of clients to deliver security and freedom.
+That is how you go from feast or famine to booked out 3 months in advance with just the right amount of clients to deliver security and freedom.

-It's summer after all - you need the time to splash with your kids in the pool.
+It is summer after all - you need the time to splash with your kids in the pool.